Device-Cloud Collaborative LLM Inference with Multi-Modal, Multi-Task, Multi-Turn Conversations: RL-Based Decision Engine in

+where each tuple corresponds to one turn in the history window.
+For turns where $t < \tau$ (i.e., insufficient history is available), we pad the state with placeholder values (denoted as $-1$) to maintain a consistent dimensionality.
+Concretely, the state evolution can be illustrated as follows:

+where $\ell_{-1}$ denotes a placeholder value (i.e., $-1$) indicating no prior action has been taken.
+As the episode progresses, the padding is gradually replaced by actual historical observations until the full window of $\tau$ turns is populated.

-\textbf{\textit{Action:}} The action taken for the next dialogue consists of the choice between utilizing local or cloud LLM services, as well as the selection of one or multiple data modalities for inference processing.
+\textbf{\textit{Action:}} The action taken for the next turn consists of the choice between utilizing on-device or cloud LLM services, as well as the selection of one or multiple data modalities for inference processing.
 Therefore, the action space $\mathcal{A}$ can be described as follows: